Azure/azure-extensions-cli/README.md

 # azure-extensions-cli

-This tool is intended only for publishers of Azure VM extensions.
-If you are not an Azure employee, there is nothing here for you.
+:warning::warning:  This tool is intended only for publishers of Azure VM extensions.
+If you are not an Azure employee or a whitelisted extension publisher, there is nothing here for you.

 This command line interface is a simple wrapper on top of RDFE Extension Publishing APIs.